World → Asia → Nepal → Annapurna Circuit

 - both men and women are advised to wear modest clothing respecting local culture

 - Please do not buy bottled water on the trek

-- there are a number of emergency phones at ACAP posts around the circuit as well as those privately owned
+- there are a number of emergency phones at ACAP posts around the circuit

 - the biggest reason NOT to trek the Annapurna Circuit is degradation due to road construction

 - Australian tour operator Peregrine Adventures, for example, dropped the adventure due to traffic on the road and building activity

 - if choking on dust from passing vehicles turns you off, choose one of the other Nepal hikes instead